Key Quote

 Technique 2 — COLLOQUIAL PHILOSOPHY

-Jo's statement is philosophically sophisticated but expressed in colloquial (informal, everyday) language.
+Jo's statement is philosophically sophisticated but expressed in colloquialcolloquial — informal, everyday language.
 She does not use academic terminology but ordinary words — 'ask for,' 'thrust upon us.'
-This colloquial philosophy is Delaney's signature: working-class characters articulate profound ideas in the language of the street, challenging the assumption that philosophical insight requires formal education.
+This colloquial philosophycolloquial philosophy — Profound ideas expressed in informal, everyday language is Delaney's signature: working-class characters articulate profound ideas in the language of the street, challenging the assumption that philosophical insight requires formal education.

-The phrasing echoes existentialism — specifically Heidegger's concept of 'thrownness' (*Geworfenheit*): the idea that we are 'thrown' into existence without choosing to be born, without choosing our circumstances, without choosing our identities.
+The phrasing echoes existentialismexistentialism — A philosophy emphasising individual existence, freedom, and choice — specifically Heidegger's concept of 'thrownnessthrownness — Heidegger's concept of being 'thrown' into existence without choice' (*Geworfenheit*): the idea that we are 'thrown' into existence without choosing to be born, without choosing our circumstances, without choosing our identities.
 Jo, an 18-year-old from Salford with no formal philosophical training, intuitively grasps one of existentialism's central concepts.

 Key Words